EEVengers/ts_litex_driver_win/litepciedrv/ReadMe.txt

 Trace.h
     Definitions for WPP tracing.

- ** Note: Be sure to copy the soc.h and csr.h files from your litex build in the litepciedrv/public_h folder before building
+ ** Note: Be sure to copy csr.h file from your litex build in the litepciedrv/public_h folder before building

 /////////////////////////////////////////////////////////////////////////////